SD card: UHS-I

 Support for the UHS-I interface was introduced in SD specification version 3.01, released in May 2010.
 This version added several new transfer modes: SDR50, which uses a 100 MHz clock with single data rate signaling to reach up to 50 MB/s; DDR50, a double data rate mode at 50 MHz that transfers data on both clock edges for up to 50 MB/s; and SDR104, which increases the clock speed to 208 MHz, enabling transfer rates up to 104 MB/s.

 In 2018, SanDisk developed a proprietary mode unofficially known as DDR200, which combines double data rate signaling with a 208 MHz clock to achieve read speeds of up to 170 MB/s without requiring additional pins.
 Write speeds remain limited to 104 MB/s, similar to SDR104.
 These higher speeds are typically used when offloading data from cards via specialized readers.
 In 2022, SanDisk introduced DDR225, further increasing performance to up to 200 MB/s read and 140 MB/s write.
-Although neither mode is officially part of the SD specification, although they have been adopted by several other manufacturers.
+Although neither mode is officially part of the SD specification, they have been adopted by several other manufacturers.
+In 2024 SanDisk released a 2TB microSD card that achieves 250/150 MB/s (R/W) using the faster DDR275.
+In the same year Silicon Motion announced the SM2709 card controller that supports the even faster DDR300 signalling.
+With these improvements UHS-I can now be almost as fast as UHS-II.